adolfohermosillo/my-project/README.md

 ### J. Adolfo Hermosillo

-A study investigating how direct objects properties influence varible telicity patterns in verbs of consumption.
+A study investigating how properties of direct object influence varible telicity patterns in verbs of consumption.